Codeinwp/visualizer/readme.txt

 - **Advanced User Permissions:** Control who can view or edit your charts, perfect for teams needing to manage access at various levels.
 **USE CASE:** 🛠️ Rachel, a project manager, configures user permissions to ensure that only relevant team members can edit financial forecasts, maintaining data integrity and security.

+- **Import Data from Files:** Upload CSV files directly into Visualizer.
+This feature is ideal for those who prepare data in spreadsheet tools like Microsoft Excel or Google Sheets, allowing for quick and easy data visualization.

+- **Import Data from URLs:** Keep your charts updated by importing data dynamically from external sources in CSV or JSON formats via URLs.
+This powerful feature is essential for displaying real-time or frequently updated data, reducing the need for manual updates.

 - **Import from Other Charts:** Seamlessly integrate data from other charts into new visualizations, facilitating easy data consolidation and comparison.